Endometriosis and Infertility

 Totally, women with endometriosis are less likely to become pregnant.
 It seems that in more severe cases of endometriosis, it will be more difficult to get pregnant.
 Of course, endometriosis does not mean infertility; rather, it means that it will be difficult to get pregnant.
 Many women with endometriosis have no problem having children, and many others will eventually have children.
-However, these women may spend a longer time to get pregnant.
+However, these women may spend a long time getting pregnant.

 Endometriosis causes pregnancy problems in women with endometriosis by stimulating the fallopian tubes and ovaries and creating endometrial tissue and adhesion in the female reproductive tract.
 To solve these problems, some women with endometriosis may need surgery or assisted reproductive therapies such as IVF, IUI, etc., or both.

 Treatment of infertility caused by endometriosis with assisted reproductive techniques

 Intrauterine insemination (IUI) is one of the infertility treatments that can help women with endometriosis who suffer from infertility.
-The sperm artificially injected into the uterus.
+The sperm is artificially injected into the uterus.

-The IUI infertility treatment begins by controlled ovarian stimulation and the use of hormonal drugs.
+The IUI infertility treatment begins with controlled ovarian stimulation and the use of hormonal drugs.

 These medicines cause more eggs to be produced during each menstrual cycle.
 Then, after collecting the male sperm, they are washed with special methods and quality sperm is injected into the uterus.
 IVF is another treatment that can help pregnant women with endometriosis.
 In this method of fertility treatment, egg fertilization takes place in the laboratory and outside the uterus.

-The IVF treatment (or ICSI) process is similar to the IUI method in which the treatment process begins by ovarian stimulation.
+The IVF treatment (or ICSI) process is similar to the IUI method in which the treatment process begins with ovarian stimulation.
 The produced oocytes are removed from the ovaries by a specialist.
 The quality of the eggs obtained in the laboratory is checked and the quality eggs are fertilized by the sperm washed in the laboratory environment.
 Then, the embryo is transferred to the mother’s uterus after the initial stages of growth.
 (Learn more about ways to improve your egg quality: How to Improve Egg Quality for Pregnancy or IVF)

 IUI or IVF; which is better for treating infertility problems in women with endometriosis?